lkisabeth/nationwide-interview/README.md

 2. `GetPrompt` - Gets a specific prompt by ID
 3. `CreatePrompt` - Creates a new prompt with specified configuration
 4. `UpdatePrompt` - Updates an existing prompt
-5. `ExecutePrompt` - Executes a prompt with variables and returns the model output
-6. `CreatePromptVersion` - Creates a new version of an existing prompt
+5. `CreatePromptVersion` - Creates a new version of an existing prompt

 ## Example